eporras28/fsi-onboarding-template/README.md

 ```

 Now that we've configured ImageStreams and Templates we can provision our demo.
 Use the provided provision scripts to setup, configure, build and deploy the demo on OpenShift:

+* First, login to OpenShift with your user account (e.g. developer/developer): `oc login`
+* Next, run the provided `provision.sh` script to provision the demo:

 ```
 ./openshift/provision.sh setup client-onboarding